GDP first quarterly estimate, UK: July to September 2025

 Gross operating surplus

-Total gross operating surplus (GOS) of corporations, excluding the alignment adjustment, grew by 0.4% in Quarter 2 2025 (Table 3).
-This is mainly because of increases in private non-financial corporations and financial corporations.
+Total gross operating surplus (GOS) of corporations, excluding the alignment adjustment, fell by 0.7% in Quarter 3 2025 (Table 4).
+This is mainly because of a fall in private non-financial corporations.

 There is uncertainty around estimates of non-financial corporations within the GOS of corporations.
 This is because we do not have up-to-date quarterly information on the gross trading profits of businesses.
-These data are collected from HM Revenue and Customs (HMRC) and are available after approximately two years.
-We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies Quality and Methodology Information (QMI).
+These data are collected from HM Revenue and Customs (HMRC) and are available with a lag of approximately two years.
+We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies quality and methodology information (QMI).

 Nôl i'r tabl cynnwys